Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Saidai-ji Temple?

-The most recent bear sighting in Saidai-ji Temple was on March 19, 2026 in Nara Besshiyocho, Nara, where 1 Black Bear was reported.
+The most recent bear sighting in Saidai-ji Temple was on July 1, 2026 in Kizugawa Kamocho-Reihei, Kyoto, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Saidai-ji Temple?